-PSHE (Life Skills) curriculum planning
+PSHE and citizenship curriculum planning

-Every class has at least one timetabled session of PSHE (Life Skills) every week.
-This lesson will incorporate the learning objectives outlined in Ellwood's PSHE (Life Skills) programme of work, which incorporates a range of high quality learning materials including from Gloucestershire Healthy Living and Learning (GHLL).
-Every class also has an assembly each week.
+Every class has at least one timetabled session of PSHE every week.
+This lesson will incorporate the learning objectives outlined in Ellwood's PSHE and Citizenship programme of work, which incorporates a range of high quality learning materials including from Gloucestershire Healthy Living and Learning (GHLL).
+Every class also has two PSHE assemblies a week.
 Values education is incorporated within this as a basis for moral understanding and British Values (democracy, rule of law, individual liberty, respect and tolerance of religion, belief and choices).
-A long term plan for provision is maintained to ensure a personalised curriculum to meet the needs of our children, and progression through the year groups.
+A longterm plan for provision is maintained to ensure a personalised curriculum to meet the needs of our children, and progression through the year groups.
 This is evaluated annually and updated to ensure that we continually meet the needs of our pupils.

-In addition to this, PSHE (Life Skills) is also taught within all other subject areas and as part of cross-curricular projects, for example Science, Geography, Religious Education (RE), English, Mathematics, Physical Education (PE), Design and Technology (DT), Art and History.
-PSHE (Life Skills) development is also reactive and is supported as questions and incidents arise.
+In addition to this, PSHE/Citizenship is also taught within all other subject areas and as part of cross-curricular projects, for example Science, Geography, Religious Education (RE), English, Mathematics, Physical Education (PE), Design and Technology (DT), Art and History.
+PSHE and Citizenship development is also reactive and is supported as guestions and incidents arise.

 Whole school, Key-stage and Class Religious Education provide opportunities to enhance pupils' Spiritual, Moral, Social and Cultural (SMSC) development.

-Pupils voice their opinions and take responsibility through a range of roles including School Council, Sports Leaders and Eco Council.
+Pupils voice their opinions and take responsibility through a range of roles including School Council and Eco Council.
 Our ethos is strong in encouraging independence, responsibility and care of each other.
-We also develop PSHE (Life Skills) through various activities and whole-school events, for example we offer a residential visit in Key Stage 2, where there is a particular focus on developing pupils' self-esteem, and giving them opportunities to develop leadership skills and positive group work.
-Additional support will be provided for individuals where necessary - for example small group social skills groups, individual support/ social and emotional support through Emotional Literacy Support Assistant (ELSA).
-This may also be via support from agencies (such as Young Minds Matter/ Trailblazers) where appropriate.
+We also develop PSHE and citizenship through various activities and whole-school events, for example we offer a residential visit in Key Stage 2, where there is a particular focus on developing pupils' self-esteem, and giving them opportunities to develop leadership skills and positive group work.

+Additional support will be provided for individuals where necessary - for example small group social skills groups, individual support/ social and emotional support through Emotional Literacy Support Assistant (5,5A).
+This may also be via support from agencies (such as Young Minds Marting SC Trailblazers) where appropriate.

-The Early Years Foundation Stage (EYFS)
+The Foundation Stage

-We teach PSHE (Life Skills) in reception class as an integral part of adult led and child directed activities.
-Following the EYFS curriculum we relate the PSHE (Life Skills) aspects of the children's work to the objectives set out in the Early Learning Goals (ELGs).
-Our teaching in PSHE (Life Skills) matches the aim of developing a child's personal, emotional and social development as set out in the ELGs.
-We also support PSHE (Life Skills) education in reception class, when we teach 'how to develop their knowledge and understanding of the world'.
+We teach PSHE and citizenship in reception class as an integral part of adult led and child directed activities.
+Following the EYFS curriculum we relate the PSHE and citizenship aspects of the children's work to the objectives set out in the Early Learning Goals (ELGs).
+Our teaching in PSHE and citizenship matches the aim of developing a child's personal, emotional and social development as set out in the ELGs.
+We also support citizenship education in reception class, when we teach 'how to develop their knowledge and understanding of the world'.